How BuyerFlo drafts your emails

 If your natural email style doesn't match the one you picked, change it on your profile.
 Emails that sound like you get better replies than emails that sound like a chatbot.

-Even in auto-send mode, drafts wait 10 minutes in the queued-sends strip before Resend actually dispatches.
-This gives you an undo window — see the draft, decide it's wrong, cancel or edit.
+Even in auto-send mode, drafts wait 10 minutes before they actually dispatch via Resend.
+This gives you an undo window — see the draft, decide it's wrong, cancel or edit before it goes.

-In manual mode, drafts wait in the Review & Send queue indefinitely until you approve.
+In manual mode, drafts sit in the Approvals filter on the deal page indefinitely until you click Send.
+They never auto-dispatch.

 Where you see drafts

-- Today page — cross-deal queue of things awaiting your review
+- Today page — cross-deal queue of every draft awaiting your review.

 When a draft is wrong

-For a draft that's fundamentally wrong (targeting the wrong party, etc.), Cancel it.
-The engine will often regenerate a cleaner version on the next activation tick.
+- Cancel / Dismiss — kills the draft.
+The engine will often produce a cleaner version on the next coordination tick.